braidn/Knowledge-Repo/ElmLang.md

 * `++` concats two lists together.
 Each side of the operator must be a list though
   * this can be expensive because it has to walk the entire length of the prepending list.
 * `::` is a cons operator and will therefore add the item to the left of the op to the list on the right.
+  * example: in a case statement of a list we could use `x::xs` to assign `x` to a single val and `xs` to the rest of the list.
+  * This is actually a super common pattern.
 * There are some handy methods built into `List`:
   * `List.head list` returns the first element of the list
   * `List.tail list` returns all but the first element of the list (opposite of above).